 Listed below are several formatting recommendations.
 Papers should adhere to these formats when submitted.

 - Quotations that extend to more than three lines should be set as an indented text element within the main body of text, without quotation marks.
-The text block should be indented by 0.5 cm from the left and right margins, separated by a single line (above and below) and be in font size 10 with single spaced lines.
+The text block should be indented by 0.5 cm from the left margins, separated by a single line (above and below) and be in font size 10 with single spaced lines.

 - Footnotes: Times New Roman font size 10, hanging indent of 0.5 cm.

 - Bullet points: Please ensure that subsequent lines of text begin in line with the preceding text and not in line with the bullet point.
 This can be achieved using the indent or ruler functions.

 - Figures and tables should be numbered sequentially (‘Table 1’, ‘Table 2’, …).

 - Dates should be written out (‘26 January 1988’ not ‘26.1.1988’).

 - Numbers up to and including twelve should be written out in words (‘nine’ not ‘9’).
 Numbers above and including 13 should be given as digits.

 - All titles of works should be set in italics (please do not use small capitals).